 These simple step-by-step instructions teach how to preserve leaves to make fall arts and crafts with beautiful autumn colors.
-Please read through the instructions before getting started so you know the steps involved and what to expect.
+Please read the instructions before getting started so you know the steps involved and what to expect.

 Related: Marbled Clay Autumn Leaves Craft

 - It is important that the autumn leaves (or green leaves) are clean and dry before pressing them, or they can grow mold and peel.

-- Place several clean, dry leaves on top of a sheet of cardstock.
+- Place several clean, dry leaves on top of a sheet of cardstock paper.

-- Place another sheet of cardstock on top of the leaves.
+- Put another sheet of cardstock on top of the leaves.

-- Do your best to ensure the fall leaves lay flat under the cardstock.
+- Ensure the fall leaves lay flat under the cardstock.

-- If you have lots of leaves to preserve, place more leaves on top of the second sheet of cardstock and then place another sheet of cardstock on top to press them.
+- If you have more leaves to preserve, place them on top of the second sheet of cardstock.

-- Place some large, heavy books, binders, or other heavy object on top of your stacks of cardstock and leaves.
+- Place large, heavy books, binders, or other heavy objects on top of the stack of leaves between sheets of cardstock.

 - Press fall leaves for 12 – 24 hours.

-- Don’t press autumn leaves for too long, or they can lose some of their colors or grow mold.
+- Don’t press autumn leaves too long; they can lose their colors or grow mold.

-It is almost impossible to apply Mod Podge to a fall leaf without getting it all over the surrounding area, so we have developed a super-easy leaf preserving hack to help you get it done without making a huge mess!
+- Applying Mod Podge to a fall leaf is almost impossible without getting it all over the surrounding area.
+So, we have developed a super-easy leaf-preserving hack described below to help you get it done without making a huge mess!

-- Cover a table or another surface large enough to dry the fall leaves you have collected with a newspaper or an old sheet.
+- Cover a table or surface large enough to dry the fall leaves you collected with a newspaper, an old sheet, or waxed paper.

 - Gather pressed fall leaves, Mod Podge, a foam brush, and an old magazine or catalog.
-If you don’t have Mod Podge, use PVC or white glue with a little water added.
-The idea is to make it easy to paint with–but not too runny.
+(Or use PVA or white glue mixed with water so it’s easy to paint but not too runny.)

 - Lay the autumn leaf down on the covered surface with the Mod Podge side facing up.

-- After using the first few pages of your catalog to paint a few leaves with Mod Podge, they will be nice and sticky, am I right?
-Turn the page to have a new clean surface to work on–tada!
+- After using the first page of your catalog to paint a few leaves with Mod Podge, it will be nice and sticky, am I right?
+Turn the page to have a new, clean surface to work on–tada!
 No muss-no fuss!
-Yes, this means that you will slowly be gluing your catalog pages together as you work; this is why using a magazine you don’t care about is important.
+Yes, you will slowly glue the catalog pages together as you work.
+This is why using a magazine or catalog you don’t care about is important.

-- Repeat as needed and allow time for the preserved fall leaves to dry.
+- Give the preserved fall leaves time to dry.

-- Once the autumn leaves are dry, apply Mod Podge to the other side of each leaf.
-This final step is optional; look at our tips below for more information.
+- Once the autumn leaves are dry, apply Mod Podge to the other side of each leaf if desired.
+This final step is optional; see our tips below for more information.

 Please scroll down for more of our best leaf preservation tips, and see how our preserved fall leaves look after a year!